Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 Failures of this test caused by BMCs in the "On" state can be safely ignored.

-### ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM
+### `ComponentEndpoints` of Redfish subtype `AuxiliaryController` in HSM

-The following HMS functional test may fail due to a known issue because of ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM:
+The following HMS functional test may fail due to a known issue because of `ComponentEndpoints` of Redfish subtype `AuxiliaryController` in HSM:

 * `test_smd_component_endpoints_ncn-functional_remote-functional.tavern.yaml`

 This issue looks similar to the following in the test output: